SkinnyPigeon/Deloitte_Code_Test/README.md

 The Views directory contains the layout information for the different areas of the website and allows for the layout to change dynamically.

 Within the CSS directory ( found in Build ) there are the different CSS files.
-The responsive.css file triggers at around tablet display size.
+The main.css was written for tablet sized screen and the responsive.css file triggers when the screen size has a pixel width greater than 660px.

 **APPROACH**